wska/URL-shortener/readme.md

 # Instructions

-These required modules can be installed using the packet manager for Python3, pip3.
-I would advise to first create a virtual environment in order to isolate the application first.
+The required modules can be installed using the packet manager for Python3, pip3.
+I would advise to first create a virtual environment in order to isolate the application.
 Python3 has a virtual environment as part of its dev-package: venv.

 The modules required can be acquired by performing: